 What if the answer is both?
 No one wants to foster a sense of entitlement in their children.
 The idea of your child expecting to be paid to help out is cringe-worthy.
 But learning to budget money, spend wisely, and save for purchases are important lessons that can’t be learned without having access to an income of some sort.

-There’s no perfect way to do an allowance, but there are some things that make finding the balance easier.
+There’s no perfect way figure out kids allowance, but there are some things that make finding the balance easier.

 Make a distinction